Personalization at Scale: Beyond {"{firstName}"}

 Let's get practical.
 Here are specific ways to personalize at each level:

-Instead of generic problem statements, speak to industry-specific challenges:
+Instead of generic problem statements, speak to industry-specific challenges.
+This is one of the highest-leverage forms of segmentation:

 "Many companies struggle with lead generation."